saiprasaad/Blog-Application-using-flask-sqlalchemy/README.md

-# Flask Blog Application
+# Blog Application

-This is a simple blog application built using Flask, and SQLAlchemy.
+This is a blog application built using Flask, and SQLAlchemy.
 It allows users to register, log in, create, edit, and delete posts, and add comments to posts.

 ## Features